dkalola/gangatechnocast/README.md

 # gangatechnocast

 ## Install Dependencies

 `npm install`

-This will install dependencies that is required for this project.
+This will install dependencies that is required for this project..

 ## Start Project

 `node app.js`

 This is the basic command to run the application.

 NOTE: If you make any changes while the application is running.
 You will have to Ctrl+C and re-run the application by the command mentioned above.